 After a few years, Bignall returned to TSU and continued to pursue her degree.
 She says she decided to make “grit” the topic of her dissertation after watching her husband, Dr. Orville Bignall, a physics professor at TSU, encourage his students to complete their degrees – to not give up.

-“I saw how my husband nurtured students, and encouraged them to finish,” says Seliene Bignall, adding that her husband was a motivating factor in her doctoral completion.
+“I saw how my husband nurtured students, and encouraged them to finish,” said Seliene Bignall, adding that her husband was a motivating factor in her doctoral completion.
 “Many of them don’t.”

 So, she decided to focus on what it takes for African American students in particular to qualify and complete programs, like Engineering, and she chose the concept of grit, or perseverance.

-Whether in college or aspiring to be, Bignall says she wants all students to know that they can be successful.
+Whether in college or aspiring to be, Bignall said she wants all students to know that they can be successful.
 And if they are doubtful, she will share her journey.

 “And I will tell that person one word – grit.
-Never give up,” says Bignall.
+Never give up,” said Bignall.